Chyannetech/Heroku-Deployment/README.md

 * MongoDB
 * Mongoose
 * Express.js
+* EJS
 * Node

 ## Features
 * This app is capable of creating, reading, editing, adding, and deleteing data.
+* Routes were tested using Postman
-* Data is stored in collections using Postman and MongoDB.
+* Data is stored in collections using MongoDB.

 ## Sketches
 * A wireframe was created using Invision and I will continue updating the app until final layout goals are met.